eideasy/wp-official-eid-plugin/readme.txt

 == Description==
 Allow your visitors to login to Wordpress with Estonian ID-card and mobile-ID.
-Smart-ID is authentication method that uses external servers to identify customers.
+Smart ID is authentication method that uses external servers to identify customers.
 User name, identity code and e-mail are identified.
 Installation is very easy, just install & use short code [smart_id] to have login buttons and [contract id="123"] to show document template with instant signing.